 To say you were liberal in the 1800s means you were generous.
 And this is the meaning that should be taken.
 As one homeschool Mom put it:

 The part about CM being liberal is true, but not in the modern political sense.
 Charlotte Mason advocated for a “liberal education” for all children.
-In her time (late 1800s, early 1900s) poor children often got no education at all, and if they did it was often very limited.
+In her time (the late 1800s, early 1900s), poor children often got no education at all, and if they did, it was often minimal.
 Liberal in the CM sense implies a generous and broad curriculum for all children, regardless of social class.
 She wanted to inspire the minds of all children to their maximum potential, not turn them into political automatons.
 [SimplyCharlotteMason.Com]

 Liberality in Mason’s day was a Christian idea.
 To say CM was liberal meant she didn’t distinguish between rich and poor children (or adults) but instead wanted to provide a generous education for all people.

-If her students were given this education, Mason believed they could achieve things beyond their social class or situation.
+Mason believed they could achieve things beyond their social class or situation if her students were given this education.

 As such, a Charlotte Mason education shouldn’t conjure up images of left-wing looseness and progressiveness.
-Rather, we should be reminded she cared for the poor and had mercy on the weak.
+Instead, we should be reminded she cared for the poor and had mercy on the weak.

 Children need good habits like sick people need good medicine

-Mason saw children were in need of help like sick children were in need of a loving, nursing mother.
+Mason saw children needed help like sick children needed a loving, nursing mother.
 She believed educators should see children as ‘sick’ and watch over them to ward off sickness.

-By ‘sickness’, Mason was referring to bad habits.
-Mason believed training and instruction were needed to instill good habits in children, otherwise, a life without instruction was apt to create a spoiled child and bad character.
+By ‘sickness,’ Mason was referring to bad habits.
+Mason believed training and instruction were needed to instill good habits in children.
+Otherwise, a life without instruction created a spoiled child and a flawed character.

 Are children really good?

-Charlotte Mason also thought children are ‘persons of good will, with honest desires toward right thinking and right living.’
-In this, Mason seems to say that children see the right thing to do and have a desire to do it (this is also the underlying basis of many unschooling parents’ philosophies).
+Charlotte Mason also thought children are ‘persons of goodwill, with honest desires toward right thinking and right living.’
+In this, Mason seems to say that children see the right thing to do and desire to do it (this is also the underlying basis of many unschooling parents’ philosophies).

-This goes against my experience of children.
+This goes against my experience with children.
 My experience of children is that they push boundaries and often do not have goodwill towards those around them, especially a sibling who might irritate them.